-Earn Your High School Diploma from an Accredited Online Academy
+Earn Your High School Diploma from an Internationally Accredited Online Academy

 What does accreditation mean?
 It means your student’s credits are more likely to be recognized when applying for college application or when transferring to another school.
 In addition, accreditation improves acknowledgment when applying for federal student aid and scholarships for college.
 In other words, accreditation helps make a clear path toward post-high school success!